Reflections on nearing the end of my 20sPosted by Catherine Elms on February 10, 2019 Blog posts | | No comments

 As I approach 30, I’ve been reflecting on my goals and dreams and bucket lists.
 I always set myself goals at the start of every year, and this year my birthday milestone has left me feeling reflective about my twenties in general, and where I’m at in my life right now.

 I feel sad for my former self.
-I wish she’d had better luck when it came to making friends, which would’ve opened more doors for her, instead of sitting alone in her dorm room feeling lonely.
-I wish she had been more like the kind of uni students who grab every single opportunity – study abroad for a semester (among my biggest regrets), travel, party, experiment, make mistakes.
+I wish she’d had better luck when it came to making friends, which would’ve opened more doors for her, instead of sitting alone in her dorm room feeling lonely and overwhelmed.
+I wish she had been more like the kind of uni students who grab every single opportunity – study abroad for a semester, travel, party, experiment, make mistakes.
 I look at some of my peers who are out there doing amazing things, and I feel behind in my life.

-There are certain big life things I haven’t done yet – find my dream job, mostly, but also a few big formative things that I wish I’d done in my early 20s, like backpacking, road tripping, discovering what my passion is, finding a best friend, and a load of music-related things like recording and releasing more music.
+There are certain big life things I haven’t done yet – find my dream job, mostly, but also a few big formative things that I wish I’d done in my early 20s, like backpacking, road tripping, discovering what my passion is, and a load of music-related things like recording and releasing more music.
 It’s difficult to not feel regret about those things.

 I try to respect my past self for making the choices she made – which were always for survival and safety – and recognise that as much as I regret living a small life in my 20s, things were objectively Not That Bad Really.
 I got my degree.
+I ended up in a good job.
 All of my romantic relationships in my 20s were deeply loving and caring.
 I never got into debt (other than student debt, which I try not to worry about).
 I lived away from home and could take care of myself.
 I got involved with the Student Union, and won an award for my work there.

 Sometimes I feel confined by my past, that of course I’m not adventurous, given the kind of person I used to be.
 But instead, I try to acknowledge the progress that I have made, and celebrate the milestones I have reached – even if they aren’t as aspirational as the things other people tend to celebrate in public.
 Sometimes the biggest achievements are things that aren’t Instagram-worthy, like becoming a more adventurous person, recovering from mental illness, or maintaining healthy relationships.
 And that’s ok.
 It’s important to celebrate the private victories that no one will ever see.
 I’m trying to learn how to be happy with who I am today, away from the pressures of performing a version of myself online.